 Operational notification of type A power-generating modules

-1. The operational notification procedure for connection of each new type A power-generating module shall consist of submitting an installation document.
-The power-generating facility owner shall ensure that the required information is filled in on an installation document obtained from the relevant system operator and is submitted to the system operator.
-Separate installation documents shall
+1. The operational notification procedure for connection of each new type A power-generating module shall consist oregistration of the asset and the installation in a national digital tool, which each member state shall provide.
+The power-generating facility owner shall ensure that the required information is filled in this tool.
+Separate registrations shall

 be provided for each power-generating module within the power-generating facility.

-The relevant system operator shall ensure that the required information can be submitted by third parties on behalf of the power-generating facility owner.

-2. The relevant system operator shall specify the content of the installation document, which shall have at least the following information:
+The responsible SO shall be automatically informed of the new unit and has 1 month to refuse the grid connection, otherwise the facility owner has the right to put the unit in operation.
+SOs need to deliver transparent reasons for refusal and an adequate timeline for an authorization.
+The NRA shall function as a conciliator in case of dispute.
+The national registration tool shall ensure that the required information can be submitted by third parties on behalf of the power-generating facility owner.
+All information exchange between the SO and the facility owner or submitted third party shall be performed over the tool.
+2. The NRA shall specify the content of the registration tool, which shall have at least the following information: